bigabdoo7/openAi/README.md

 Runing any learning will overwrite the old model, if you have a model that you would like to keep, move it before launching the next learning.

 To use the models you must modify the code, all actors and critics have .load_weights() and .save_weights(). these methods can take a path argument.

-To run these programs, you must have the following packages:
-+ gym
-+ roboschool(for atlas)
-+ tensorflow2.0-beta